-A reconnaissance or preliminary feasibility study will evaluate the size and type of facility, recommend functional spaces based on community need and not duplicating services, develop conceptual floor plans and site plans, estimate total construction cost, project ongoing operational costs and identify funding mechanisms.
+In September 2021, City Council appropriated \$75,000 for professional services for public process and feasibility of a new multiuse center, a big step towards rifining the scope of the project and moving it forward.
+This study will evaluate the size and type of facility, recommend functional spaces based on community need and not duplicating services, develop conceptual floor plans and site plans, estimate total construction cost, project ongoing operational costs and identify private investment opportunities and funding mechanisms.

-FY2023 State Request: \$450,000 (City of Homer 10% Match: \$50,000)
+FY2023 State Request: \$425,000 (City of Homer 15% Match: \$75,000)